Baty homers first time up in majors, Mets beat Braves 9-7

 After taking a ball, Baty connected with a hanging curve on his very first swing in a New York uniform.

+“I was just looking for a pitch I could drive,” Baty said.
+“He left one over the plate.”

-As the drive sailed toward the tall brick wall in right, Acuña peeled off hoping to play a carom.
-But the ball dropped between the wall and the first row of seats, setting off a wild celebration in the stands from Baty’s mother, father, sister and other family members who hastily made the trip to Atlanta to witness his debut.
+As the ball sailed toward the tall brick wall in right, Acuña peeled off hoping to play a carom.
+But it dropped between the wall and the first row of seats, setting off a wild celebration in the stands from Baty’s mother, father, sister and other family members who hastily made the trip to Atlanta to witness his debut.

+“To look up (in the stands) and see my family up there, to celebrate in the dugout with my teammates, it’s just pure joy,” Baty said.

 Atlanta knocked out nemesis Matt Scherzer (9-2) in the seventh without getting a ball out of the infield, loading the bases on two walks sandwiched around a dribbler near the mound.